-They can be grown from seed, or from cuttings.
-To successfully grow carnations from a cutting, you’ll need to cut a live stem (at least 4” long) from a healthy carnation plant.
-Make the cut right below a leaf node, and remove the leaves from the bottom half of the stem.
-Fill a container with coarse sand, push the stem about halfway into the container, and make sure the sand stays moist and the stem gets consistent indirect sunlight.
+They can be grown from seed or cuttings.
+To successfully grow carnations from a cutting, you’ll need to cut a live stem (at least 4″ long) from a healthy carnation plant.
+Make your cut right below a leaf node, and remove the leaves from the bottom half of the stem.
+Fill a container with coarse sand, push the stem about halfway into the container, and make sure the sand stays moist, and the stem gets consistent indirect sunlight.
 Then, wait for the magic to happen.
-Your stem will eventually grow new roots and a new flower.
+Your stem will eventually grow new roots and a fresh flower.

 DID YOU KNOW?

 Carnations are sometimes called “Pinks,” because their ruffled edges look like they were trimmed by pinking shears.
 Snip, snip!

 If cared for properly, cut carnations can live for two or more weeks.

 For maximum longevity, carnations should be conditioned every two to three days.
 But don’t reach for the Tres Semme.
 To condition carnations, replace the water in the vase and recut the stems with a sharp knife or shears at a 45-degree angle so that they can absorb more water.

 If you have cut-flower food, add it to the vase each time you change the water.
 If you don’t have cut-flower food, you can add a solution of one teaspoon of sugar and two drops of liquid bleach to the clean water in your vase.
 Please note, this is good food for flowers only!

 With the vast range of colors and meanings associated with carnations, they’re a fantastic gift for many occasions.